wiremock/api-template-library/googleapis.com-mybusinessbusinessinformation/index.md

 ---
 slug: "googleapis-com-mybusinessbusinessinformation"
-name: "My Business Business Information API"
+title: "My Business Business Information API"
 provider: "googleapis.com"
 description: "The My Business Business Information API provides an interface for managing\
   \ business information.
 Note - If you have a quota of 0 after enabling the API,\